pointybeard/symphony-classmapper/README.md

 ## Installation

-Omnipay is installed via [Composer](http://getcomposer.org/).
+Symphony Class Mapper is installed via [Composer](http://getcomposer.org/).
 To install, simply add it to your `composer.json` file:

 ```json